-This test case applies to all types of NR Power Class 1, 1.5, 2 and 3 UE release 15 and forward.
+This test case applies to all types of NR Power Class 1 and 3 UE release 15 and forward.

+This test case applies to all types of NR Power Class 2 UE not supporting xDiversity-r16 release 15 and forward.

 6.2.1.3 Minimum conformance requirements

 The following UE Power Classes define the maximum output power for any transmission bandwidth within the channel bandwidth of NR carrier unless otherwise stated.
 The period of measurement shall be at least one sub frame (1ms).